irgolic/AutoPR/CONTRIBUTING.md

 - Gather context and plan a pull request
 - Generate code for each commit

-It's easy to add a new implementation for either of the two steps.
+It's easy to add a new implementation for either of the two steps, or for the orchestration of them.
 As long as the file is in the correct directory, it will be automatically picked up by the action – simply refer to it by its id.
 Alternatively, write the agent in its own directory module, just make sure to export it to `__all__` in the `__init__.py` file.

 ## Using a custom component

-To use a custom pull request or code generator agent, simply refer to it by its `id` in the action's `with` section.
+To use a custom brain or pull request or code generator agent, simply refer to it by its `id` in the action's `with` section.
 Make sure you're pointing to the correct branch (in this example `main`).

 Example: